timofeysie/conchifolia/README.md

 ```

 At this point, I'm not sure why we're not getting to where we want to.
 Maybe it's time to try the data service on a page that is not failing the redirect, for example to get a list of available languages.

+This section has been about re-factoring the JodeJS server app.
+Now we have two separate files with functions used by their respective API endpoints.
+So we haven't take it so far yet, and honestly, the app is still finding its way, so a good start is all we can expect without doing things that will eventually not be needed.

+The more pressing problem is using the WikiData subject page to get language and potential backup links.

 ## Automatic detail re-directs